 The rear wheel and drum brake came from a conical hub Triumph, and onto the front of the “slimline” Featherbed frame went a fork set, brake and front wheel from a 1949 “Garden Gate” Manx Norton.
 A Manx short-circuit gas tank and Manx seat added to the period Norton look.

-Romano found a set of alloy blade fenders and fabricated braces to fit, added a Smiths Chronometric speedometer, and the rest seems to have been assembled without trouble.
+Romano found a set of alloy blade fenders and fabricated braces to fit the riel-Norton, added a Smiths Chronometric speedometer, and the rest seems to have been assembled without trouble.
 But what’s most impressive is the way it looks like everything was intended to go together.
 The frame could almost have been made to wrap around the big four-cylinder lump and its Burman gearbox.

 Romano’s 1957 four-pipe 4G MkII engine also has a connection to legendary Ariel four tuner and one-time Egli-Square Four manufacturer Tim Healey and includes a number of improvements for performance and reliability.
 When Romano started on the rebuild, he discovered the engine was stamped ATA #16, indicating it was a Healey motor.
 Another clue was the Lucas four-cylinder magneto instead of the usual distributor.
 Healey engines also had a special camshaft and an improved oil pump, filter and cooler.
 Other than shaving the cylinder head for increased compression (the Healey used a lowly 7.5:1),Romano has left the engine stock, which should mean it’s making a little more than the 52 horsepower of a regular Healey motor.
 After consultation with UK Ariel specialists Draganfly Motorcycles, he also decided to retain the stock SU carburetor.